jeremytammik/tbc/a/1887_sheet_view_geom_text.md

-Here is an in-depth look at accessing, extracting and exporting title block geometry and text from the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [how to extract the geometry and the texts of the title block in a sheetview](https://forums.autodesk.com/t5/revit-api-forum/how-to-extract-the-geometry-and-the-texts-of-the-title-block-in/m-p/9998687), with several very interesting insights provided once again by Richard [RPThomas108](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1035859) Thomas, e.g., an interesting possibility of programmatically exploiting the Revit print to `XPS` functionality:
+Here is an in-depth look at accessing, extracting and exporting title block geometry and text from the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [how to extract the geometry and the texts of the title block in a sheetview](https://forums.autodesk.com/t5/revit-api-forum/how-to-extract-the-geometry-and-the-texts-of-the-title-block-in/m-p/9998687), with several interesting new insights provided once again by Richard [RPThomas108](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1035859) Thomas, e.g., an interesting possibility of programmatically exploiting the Revit print to `XPS` functionality: